BonoboPLC/lojjo_wiki/administration/games/lottery.md

 The process starts when Player pays the total Cost of the ticket which consists of the Buy-in and the Rake.

-The Buy-in portion is transferred to the Game Trust account upon sale.
+The Buy-in  is transferred to the Game Trust account upon sale.
 This amount should be caliberated to cover the prizes as defined in your payout table.
 (Not to worry if it doesn't)

-The Rake portion is transferred to the Game Commission account after the game ends.
+The Rake is transferred to the Game Commission account.

 At the end of the game, the prizes are paid from the Game Trust account to the Player's Trust Account

-The Rake portion is transferred to the Game Commission account after the game ends.

 >  If there isn't enough funds in the Game Trust account {.is-warning}